 If you don't remember (hopefully not) the beyond-description badly acted, directed, and produced movie "2012" when the Caldera erupts - you can get a quick reminder if following the link.

 The Caldera is the largest supervolcano - and still considered active - of the American continent and has erupted several times with extreme force in the last two million years.

 Yellow stone of Yellowstone

-The Caldera Volcanism have left it's mark also in the unique landscape with lava flows and shaped rocks through most of the land area in Yellowstone.
+The Caldera Volcanism has left its mark also in the unique landscape with lava flows and shaped rocks through most of the land area in Yellowstone.
 And the Caldera is sleeping (and snoring we guess...) right now until the next eruption.

-This of course only add even more dramatic nature and the characteristic touch of geysers to the Park's unique scenery with rolling mountains, deep canyons with cascading falls, running rivers and big lakes, wells, bassins and springs.
+This of course only adds even more dramatic nature and the characteristic touch of geysers to the Park's unique scenery with rolling mountains, deep canyons with cascading falls, running rivers, and big lakes, wells, basins, and springs.

-The most famous of the Yellowstone Geysers are; Old Faithful, Upper Gayser Basin, Beehive Geyser, Midway Geyser Basin, Norris Geyser Basin, West Thumb Geyser Basin, Lower Geyser Basin and Castle Geyser.
+The most famous Yellowstone Geysers are; Old Faithful, Upper Geyser Basin, Beehive Geyser, Midway Geyser Basin, Norris Geyser Basin, West Thumb Geyser Basin, Lower Geyser Basin, and Castle Geyser.

 Volcanic Landscapes of Yellowstone